Batched Line Search Strategy for Navigating through Barren Plateaus in Quantum Circuit Training: Results

 After examining $10$-qubit systems, we raise the stakes and turn our attention to even more challenging problems.
-While it is not a significant challenge for quantum computer simulators to execute circuits beyond $20$ qubits, the VQE experiments become quite expensive at this scale due to the large number of cost function evaluations.
-Therefore, in this work, we limit our considerations to problems up to $16$ qubits.
-The goal of our VQE experiments is to reproduce the ground state of a randomly generated $16$-qubit XXX Heisenberg model (with $k=3$), as visualized in the inset of Fig.~\ref{fig:16qubits}.(c).
+Although it is not a significant challenge for quantum computer simulators to execute circuits beyond $20$ qubits, VQE experiments become quite expensive at this scale due to the large number of cost function evaluations.
+Therefore, in this work, we limit our considerations to problems up to \prr{$21$} qubits. \prr{At this point} the goal of our VQE experiments is to reproduce the ground state of a randomly generated $16$-qubit XXX Heisenberg model (with $k=3$), as visualized in the inset of Fig.~\ref{fig:16qubits}.(c).
 Furthermore, to increase the efficiency of the optimization process, we initiate the training of the circuits with parameter values equal to $0$.
-Since the circuits are applied to the initial state $|\mathbf{0}\rangle$ and initially, all the single-qubit rotations will be identities with this choice, the two-qubit entangling gates will lose their effect as well.
-This is because all the control qubits are initially in state $0$, so the controlled two-qubit gates incorporated into the circuit will act as an identity gate as well.
-Consequently, the resulting state will have zero initial entanglement entropy, promising a steep initial descent in the VQE energy.
-Despite of this simplification, our method remains autonomous in avoiding BPs on its own, there is still no need for any external intervention during the optimization.
+Since the circuits are applied to the initial state $|\mathbf{0}\rangle$ and initially, all single-qubit rotations will be identities with this choice, the two-qubit entangling gates will lose their effect as well.
+This is because all control qubits are initially in state $0$, so the controlled two-qubit gates incorporated into the circuit will act as an identity gate as well.
+Consequently, the resulting state will have zero initial entanglement entropy, promising a steep initial descent in the VQE energy. \prr{During the optimization}, our method remains autonomous in avoiding BPs on its own, there is still no need for any external intervention during the optimization.

 A general $16$-qubit wave function can be characterized by $2^{16}-2=131070$ parameters.
 Consequently, circuits with either $p=50$ or $p=100$ layers are expected to provide much less accurate VQE wave functions than in the previously addressed $10$-qubit case, where the number of trainable parameters in the circuit was sufficiently large.
 In the $16$-qubit case, the $100$-layered circuit ansatz contains only $9000$ free parameters, which is much less than required to approximate the target state.
 The left panels of Fig.\ref{fig:16qubits} show the numerical results of the conducted VQE experiments with circuits consisting of $p=50$ and $p=100$ layers.
 As expected, it was not possible to precisely approximate the ground state energy in these instances (VQE energy of $-31.1$ eV with the $50$-layered circuit and $-31.6$ eV with the $100$-layered circuit).
 The $100$-layered circuit gave significantly better results than those achieved with the $50$-layered circuit.
 However, neither of these circuits could get close to the exact ground state energy of the model.
 After more than $10^8$ evaluations of the cost function, the VQE wave function still showed a significant difference compared to the exact ground state, and the overlap calculated with the wave function generated by the $100$-layered circuit did not exceed the value of $M=0.75$.
 The black numbers in Fig.\ref{fig:16qubits}.(a) indicate the evolution of the overlap with the number of cost function evaluations.
 As mentioned, these findings were not surprising, as the number of trainable parameters in these circuits was only $4500$ and $9000$ for the $50$- and $100$-layered circuits, respectively.
 The expressiveness of these circuits lags behind the numbers needed for the accurate approximation of a general $16$-qubit wave function.
 Therefore, we increased the number of layers in our circuit ansatz by an order.